charlestang/wordpress-ultimate-toolkit/README.md

 ### 2.1.0
  * NEW FEATURE.
 Set the site description and keywords tag for SEO reasons.
+ * NEW FEATURE.
+Recent posts widget support to exclude specific categories.
  * FIXED.
 Related post list title appear before pager in a post.

 ### 2.0.8